wsphd/csun-rsp/strategic-alignment.md

     * **Potential Alignment** - There are plenty of positions, including in higher education, for individuals with Research, Data, CyberInfrastructure, and HPC skills, knowledge, and abilities.

   * Affordability - Every student in California will be able to afford the total cost of a CSU degree.
-    * **Potential Alignment** - As to capital, nearly all of it is already funded (e.g., CENIC) and funded by grants (e.g., NSF).
-As to labor, none beyond what might be needed to support faculty would be needed to support students.
+    * **Potential Alignment** - As to capital, nearly all HPC resources are already funded (e.g., CENIC) at the network-level and funded by grants (e.g., NSF) at the systems- and application-level.
+As to labor, none beyond what might be desirable to support faculty would be needed to support students.

   * Personalized Journeys to Success - Every student will have a digitally-enhanced, personalized, and streamlined experience to support timely degree completion.
     * **Potential Alignment** - These HPC resources are, by definition, digitally enhanced.
 Students can have their own accounts, even just for learning and instruction.
 Making it streamlined is harder but doable.